Option & Derivatives Pricing

 The project studies derivative pricing and risk management under nonlinear stochastic volatility.

-Covers the Black–Scholes framework, risk-neutral pricing, binomial trees and PDE methods, Monte Carlo, and volatility models.
+Covers Black-Scholes, risk-neutral pricing, trees, PDE methods, Monte Carlo, and volatility models.

-Factor models, Fama–MacBeth regressions, GMM, and panel methods — with applications to the Chinese market.
+Factor models, Fama-MacBeth regressions, GMM, and panel methods with China market applications.

-Utility theory, CAPM, APT, no-arbitrage pricing, and their empirical performance in real markets.
+Utility theory, CAPM, APT, no-arbitrage pricing, and empirical performance in real markets.

-For students pursuing a doctoral degree in finance or quantitative economics through the School of Economics' standard admission process.
+For students pursuing a doctoral degree in finance or quantitative economics.

-For master's students interested in option pricing and financial engineering — growing through both research and engineering practice.
+For students interested in option pricing and financial engineering.

-For undergraduates seeking early research exposure — we offer short-term training and thesis mentorship.
+For undergraduates seeking early research exposure and thesis mentorship.

 BIT is a national key university directly under the Ministry of Education.
-The School of Economics spans economics, finance, and international trade, with strong roots in financial engineering and quantitative economics.
+The School of Economics spans economics, finance, and international trade.